nahiyan/wordpress-sync/readme.md

 # Motive

 Content creation and version control can be done natively in Wordpress.
 However, it's not as powerful as a full-fledged version control system like `git`.
 Moreover, contribution from the public requires sharing the source code of the content, and with it comes the hassle of synchronization.
-This plugin aims to take advantage of the [VC](https://en.wikipedia.org/wiki/Version_control) for content management, enabling the public and/or a team to contribute to a Wordpress site without ever requiring to have access to the [WP Admin Dashboard](https://wordpress.com/support/dashboard/).
+This plugin aims to take advantage of the [VC](https://en.wikipedia.org/wiki/Version_control) for content management, enabling the public and/or a team to contribute to a Wordpress site through a GitHub repository without ever requiring to have access to the [WP Admin Dashboard](https://wordpress.com/support/dashboard/).

 # Features